Skip to content

 How long does the O1 take?

 All the material in our is available to you within seconds of purchase.
 The documents will be there for you for as long as you need them 24/7/365 from anywhere you have internet access.
 To go through all the material in our guide will take approximately 5 days.
 The time for gathering evidence to filing your application is up to you, generally we observe it takes about 40 days.
-Allow least 2 to 4 months to hear if your O1 Temporary Artist Visa application is successful – or 15 days if you file using Premium Processing (check out processing times here).
+Allow least 2 to 4 months to hear if your O1 Temporary Artist Visa application is successful – or 15 business days if you file using Premium Processing (check out processing times here).
 From approval it can take a week to organize your consulate/embassy meeting and another week for your passport to arrive with your visa inserted..
 These times are approximations.

 I have a Request for Further Evidence on my I-140, is your guide useful to me?